-30 April 2020 MUMBAI – One of he star of Indian Cinema and theater who has totally different capacity of acting on movies, one of my favorite actor to watch Indian movie, Irfan Khan has passed away at a hospital in Mumbai today.
+30 April 2020 MUMBAI – One of the stars of Indian Cinema and theater who has a totally different capacity for acting in movies, one of my favorite actors to watch Indian movies, Irfan Khan has passed away at a hospital in Mumbai today.

-A versatile actor regarded highly successful in Bollywood, Irfan has also acted in British films and Hollywood in his thirty-year-long film career.
-He was only 53-year-old actor had been battling colon cancer since 2018.
+A versatile actor regarded as highly successful in Bollywood, Irfan has also acted in British films and Hollywood in his thirty-year-long film career.
+He was only a 53-year-old actor who had been battling colon cancer since 2018.

-His official spokesperson had confirmed on Tuesday that he was under doctor’s observation.
+His official spokesperson confirmed on Tuesday that he was under a doctor’s observation.

 He was awarded the Padma Shree, India’s fourth highest civilian honor for his contribution to the field of arts in 2011.

 Khan’s last film was ‘Angrezi Medium’, which hit the screens days before the lockdown was announced.

 His innocent portrayal of a father willing to go against all odds for his daughter was much lauded by fans.

 Due to the lockdown, ‘Angrezi Medium’ stopped playing in theaters and was later released on an OTT platform.

 Most film critics, contemporaries, and other experts consider him to be one of the finest actors in Indian cinema for his versatile and natural acting.
 He was survived by his wife Sutapa and sons – Babil and Ayan.

 The Film Industry and the audience of millions will miss him forever.
 We pray to the almighty to grant strength to bear the loss to the family and loved ones, May his Departed soul rest in Paradise!!